hpcosta/STSModule/README.md

 			* stanford.pos.model= path to: /externalResources/adwResources/jlt/stanford/left3words-wsj-0-18.tagger
 		* apart from that, the folder 'config' also contains a configuration file for the TreeTagger.
 You will need have the TreeTagger intalled in your computer an configure the treetagger.properties file.

-3. Copy the folder 'externalResources' to your workspace (it should be at the same level as your project is).
+3. Create a folder named 'externalResources', for example in your workspace.
-	* this folder contains semantic signatures for the Semantic Similarity Measures
+	* this folder should contain the semantic signatures for the Semantic Similarity Measures

-	* please check if the Semantic signatures are up-to-date through http://lcl.uniroma1.it/adw/ppvs.30g.5k.tar.bz2, if yes go to step 4.
+	* please download the Semantic signatures through the following url: http://lcl.uniroma1.it/adw/ppvs.30g.5k.tar.bz2.

-		* if an update is required: Extract the downloaded file into a directory of your choice, I sugest you to use:
-			* /resources/adwResources/ (it should be at the same level as your project is)

-		* then, update the 'wn30g.ppv.path' entry in the 'config/adw.properties' file, with the directory containing semantic signatures.
+	* for more information about the resuirement, please visit http://lcl.uniroma1.it/adw/